Skip to main content

 • be employed or have a good credit history

-You should get the guarantor to sign a guarantor agreement before starting the tenancy.
+You should get the guarantor to sign a guarantor agreement before the tenancy starts.
+The guarantor should ensure that they know what they are signing up to.

 Credit checks

-If an applicant is unable to provide a reference or guarantor, you can ask for their permission to carry out a credit check.
+In the absence of a reference or guarantor, you can ask for permission to carry out a credit check on the applicant.
 You’ll have to pay for this.
-You can pass the cost, without any extra charges, on to the applicant.
+You can pass the cost on to the applicant, but without any extra charges.

 Poor credit can stay on a credit rating for a long time.
-It does not always mean this is a risky tenant.
-A person can have poor credit because they have not yet built up a credit history or due to debt from a previous relationship or business.
+It does not always mean that the prospective tenant is a risk.

 If an applicant does not pass a credit check, you can ask them to provide: